 Teaching in Reception and Nursery is organised through a range of approaches and provides a balance of child initiated and adult led activities:

-- Small group teaching of early reading and writing through our phonics based programme and talk writing for approach
+- small group teaching of early reading and writing through our phonics based programme and talk for writing for approach

 - develop children’s enthusiasm and promote a love for reading as this is fundamental in helping to develop their language skills and in closing the word gap.